seikom77/getting-and-cleaning-data-course-project/codebook.md

 The first row contains the names of the variables, which are listed in the Variables section below.

 ## Variables
-・'subject
+・`subject
 Subject identifier, integer, ranges from 1 to 30.

-・'activity
+・`activity
 Activity label, 6 possible values;
   1. WALKING
-  2. WALKING_UPSTAIRS
+  1. WALKING_UPSTAIRS
-  3. WALKING_DOWNSTAIRS
+  1. WALKING_DOWNSTAIRS
-  4. SITTING
+  1. SITTING
-  5. STANDING
+  1. STANDING
-  6. LAYING
+  1. LAYING

 ・a 79 feature vector with time and frequency domains and signal variables (numeric)